 Captain Cooks Casino is part of the huge Casino Rewards group, but not many of their casinos are UK facing so you may not have come across one of them before.
 It’s so old that it began life as that old fashioned beast, a download casino and although there is now a browser version (which is the only way to play on mobile devices), it still looks extremely dated.

 Yes, the home page looks like one of those Get Rich Quick flyers you might receive in the post from time to time.
-Yes, the wagering requirements are pretty horrendous (not that you would care about that if you did win one of the progressive jackpots with the welcome offer).
+Yes, the wagering requirements are pretty horrendous.
 But dodgy as they look, they have been in operation for more than 20 years and have a bona fide UK Gambling Commission licence.

 To register at Captain Cooks Casino, you must first opt into the welcome offer and confirm that you’ve read the terms and conditions.
-Once you’ve made your deposit, you’ll get a pop up awarding your spins – click to play.
+Once you’ve made your deposit, you’ll get a pop up awarding your bonus.

 The casino lobby is considerably more modern looking than the page you first land on; it’s hosted on a different URL so it’s a good idea to bookmark it.
 You will also be assigned a hard to remember username (letters and numbers) so be sure to keep a note of it somewhere.

 For many years Captain Cooks Casino had games from just one provider – Microgaming.
 That has changed for the better following the takeover of Microgaming by Games Global; now they have games from all of the providers distributed by Games Global and although that still majors on Microgaming, newer and more exciting studios such as Stormcraft and Just For The Win are also part of the package.
+They have also recently added Big Bass Bonanza and around 80 other games by Pragmatic Play.
 So there’s plenty of games to choose from, especially if you’d like to take a deep dive into the very extensive Microgaming back catalogue with its many progressive jackpots.

 The wagering requirements at Captain Cooks Casino are excessive compared to many other online casinos.
-To set against this, they are completely transparent with slot game Return To Player (all are in a list linked from the casino home page and (at the time of writing in November 2024) had RTPs set at the high end of the range on games like 9 Pots of Gold.
+To set against this, they have RTPs set at the high end of the range on games like 9 Masks of Fire (last checked in May 2025), although there is no longer a list of game RTPs on site and you need to check the game help files to find out what they are.

 If you want a modern, slick design or don’t want to be restricted to Games Global, you’ve come to the wrong place.
 But then again, the Microgaming back catalogue includes many all time classics, and even though the welcome offer is not quite as good as it once was it’s still pretty competitive.